Blood Bowl 2: Gameplay

 In Campaign Mode, the player follows the story of the Reikland Reavers, a team in disgrace.
 It is the player's job, as the team's coach, to raise them back to their former glory.
 Beyond the standard game play that can be found in League and Multiplayer modes, Campaign Mode includes a number of scripted, one-time events, such as a goblin crashing a helicopter in the middle of the field.
-When these events occur, the player has to continue play around them.
+When these events occur, the player has to continue to play around them.